TomasGarciaDev/CV/README.md

 ## Tomas Garcia

-I am a curious and eager learner junior full-stack developer trained at Makers Academy.
-I have a strong background in creative processes, education and technology in the music industry, which I applied in team-work type of settings.
-These skils have been very important tools in my evolution as a Developer.
+I am a curious, self-motivated, eager learner, and a junior full-stack developer trained at Makers Academy.
+I have a strong background in creative processes, education, and technology in the music industry, skills I consistently apply in teamwork settings.
+These skills have been key tools in my growth as a Developer.

-From starting as an interested amateur coder to wining the Skill Bootcamp Scholarship and completing the intensive 12 weeks of Makers Academy, has prepared me as a competent and confident junior developer.
+Since I started as a curious amateur coder fast-forwarding to winning the Skill Bootcamp Scholarship at Makers, which lead me to one of the best and most intensive professional experiences, a complete and intensive 16 weeks Full-Stack training.
+Now I can assuredly say that I have grown into a competent and confident junior developer.

-I like that working in the tech industry is a career of continuous growth.
-In this industry my main goal is to expand my knowledge as a web app and full stack developer.
+One of my favorite parts of the tech industry is that is a career of continuous growth.
+In this industry, my main goal is to expand my knowledge as a front-end, and full-stack developer.

 ## Projects